 The following is a continuation of Luc Lu’s The Crisis in China’s Investment Immigration Market: Part 1.

 In part one, we mentioned that, with the advent of a deregulated Chinese investment migration market in late 2018, the competitive advantage of the country’s gargantuan immigration companies fell by the wayside.
-In response, the traditional market leaders have generally adopted one of three strategies;
+The effects of this paradigm shift have largely taken one of three forms:

-- Moving upstream in the value chain by opening offices in destination countries, in an attempt to displace the international firms on which they previously relied outside of China.
+- Immigration agencies moving upstream in the value chain by opening offices in destination countries, in an attempt to displace the international firms on which they previously relied outside of China.
 We analyzed the efficacy of this strategy in Part 1.

-- Shifting to the platform model, with which we’ll deal in today’s article.
+- Immigration agencies shifting to the platform model, with which we’ll deal in today’s article.

-- The feeder company network system, the subject of Part 3.
+- Non-investment migration firms encroaching on the market, the subject of Part 3.

 The core strength of the platform model is its resource integration and channel expansion capabilities.
 When referring to a “platform”, we’re really talking about the uniform display of immigration products and services of accredited overseas providers.
 The Chinese platform’s role is to introduce the program to clients and B2B partners, provide training to sub-agents and its own advisors, and to collect and compile the documentation needed to submit applications.
 The platform then conducts the application processing, usually with the help of partners in the destination country.